joannelynch92/hpegl-containers-terraform-resources/README.md

 the hpegl provider (https://github.com/HewlettPackard/terraform-provider-hpegl).
 It is the exemplar service provider repo, and will form the basis of a Github template.

-## Terraform versions
+## Terraform version

-Terraform versions >= v0.13 should be used while developing the service provider code.
+This code has been tested against Terraform version v1.1.0

 ## Terraform provider & v2.0 SDK